cakeio-unreal/cakeio-unreal.github.io/docs/core-api/directories.md

 	{{ bp_img_dir('Traversal Example Filtered Read Text Launch') }}

-We can change the filter behavior by submitting our own [FCakeSettingsExtFilter](special-types/settings.md#fcakesettingsextfilter) argument.
+We can customize which files should be visited via the filter settings parameters.
 In this next example, we'll invert the filter logic so that our traversal skips any files whose extensions are in the extension set.
 For this example, we'll collect all files from a target build directory, ignoring any build artifacts that we don't care about.
 Since we want all files in the directory and we are just going to be adding CakeFile objects to an array within the callback, we don't need any error handling, so we can just use a unguarded traversal.
 Note how simple our callback implementation is -- since the filter is being used to exclude build artifacts, we know that any files that we receive are files we are interested in using, so all we need to do is just add each file to the array.
+This is the major benefit of using filtered traversals: we can focus entirely on operations involving files of interest, and we can delegate the filtering logic boilerplate to the traversal operation.

 === "C++"